 Norman Rockwell’s Four Freedoms

-In his January 1941 address to Congress, President Franklin Delano Roosevelt articulated his vision for a postwar world founded on four basic human freedoms: freedom of speech, freedom of religion, freedom from want, and freedom from fear.
+In his January 1941 address to Congress, President Franklin Delano Roosevelt articulated his vision for a postwar world founded on four basic human freedoms: freedom of speech, freedom of worship, freedom from want, and freedom from fear.
 In the spring of 1942, Norman Rockwell was working on a piece commissioned by the Ordnance Department of the U.S. Army, a painting of a machine gunner in need of ammunition.
 Posters of the gunner, titled Let’s Give Him Enough and On Time, were distributed to ordnance plants throughout the country to encourage production.
 But Rockwell wanted to do more for the war effort and decided he would illustrate Roosevelt’s four freedoms.
 Finding new ideas for paintings never came easily, but this was a greater challenge.
 “It was so darned high-blown,” Rockwell said, “Somehow I just couldn’t get my mind around it.”
 While mulling it over, Rockwell, by chance, attended a town meeting where one man rose among his neighbors and voiced an unpopular view.
 That night Rockwell awoke with the realization that he could paint the freedoms best from the perspective of his own hometown experiences using everyday, simple scenes such as his own town meeting.
 Rockwell made some rough sketches and, accompanied by fellow Post cover artist Mead Schaeffer, went to Washington to propose his poster idea.

 The timing was wrong.
 The Ordnance Department didn’t have the resources for another commission.
 On his way back to Vermont, Rockwell stopped at Curtis Publishing Company, publisher of The Saturday Evening Post, and showed his sketches to editor Ben Hibbs.
 Hibbs immediately made plans to use the illustrations in the Post.
 Rockwell was given permission to interrupt his work for the magazine—typically one cover per month—for three months.
 But Rockwell “got a bad case of stage fright,” and it was two and a half months before he even began the project.
 “It was a job that should have been tackled by Michelangelo,” he said in a New Yorker interview three years later.